Contents: Diesel engines ↡ Petrol engines ↡

 1. Clean the mating surface of the fuel tank and fuel pump holder.

-2. Check the three fuel gauge mounts on the bottom of the tank, if necessary replace the fuel pump and fuel gauge assembly.
+2. Check the three fuel level sensor supports at the bottom of the tank, replace the fuel pump and fuel level sensor unit if necessary.

-3. Attach the fuel drain hose to the right sensor.
+3. Place the fuel drain hose onto the right sensor.

 4. Attach the fuel supply hose to the fuel pump.

-5. Carefully insert fuel pump with sensor and new O-ring and check their position.
-The label on the lid must match the label on the tank.
+5. Carefully insert the fuel pump with the sensor and new sealing ring and check their position.
+The mark on the cap should match the mark on the tank.